Marketing

 • New View of Addiction as a chronic condition which can be managed like diabetes, asthma, and high blood pressure

-• Rewarding Teamwork – addictions specialists are working in multidisciplinary teams to address multiple facets of clients’ lives and needs
+• Rewarding Teamwork – SU/A specialists are working in multidisciplinary teams to address multiple facets of clients’ lives and needs

-• Evidence-based Practices such as Motivational Interviewing and Screening, Brief Intervention and Referral to Treatment, and the Framework for Prevention, that are well-established and spreading
+• Evidence-based Practices such as Motivational Interviewing and Screening, Brief Intervention and Referral to Treatment, and the Framework for Prevention, are well-established and spreading.

-• Expanding Understanding of the Brain and Physiological Aspects of Addiction– every day we understand more about the complex biological interactions, such as epigenetic changes which result from short term use, long term abuse, withdrawal
+• Expanding Understanding of the Brain and Physiological Aspects of Addiction– every day we understand more about the complex biological interactions, such as epigenetic changes which result from short and long term use, withdrawal, overdose, and also the ways in which the brain can repair itself once the unhealthy use has stopped

-• Diverse co-workers and clients – increasing emphasis is being placed on bringing more and more diverse workers into the field, so that staff more often reflect the populations they serve; at the same time, an increasing emphasis is being placed on training in culturally responsive care so that all workers can respond to individual's heritage, religious, language and other preferences, community affiliations, ethnicity, ability and other distinctive components of a life.
+• Diverse co-workers and clients – increasing emphasis is being placed on bringing more and more diverse workers into the field, so that staff more often reflect the populations they serve; at the same time, an increasing emphasis is being placed on training in culturally responsive care so that all workers can respond to individuals' heritage, religion, language, community affiliations, ethnicity, ability, gender, sexuality, military service, and other distinctive components of a life

 Get the word out by many means